Cheapest non-owner car insurance companies in Rhode Island

 Insurance.com's top choices for non-owner car insurance

-Take a closer look at our top picks for non-owner car insurance in Rhode Island
+Explore our top recommendations for non-owner car insurance in Rhode Island.

 Travelers

-Our number one pick for non-owner car insurance in Rhode Island is Travelers.
-The average rate for liability coverage is $328.
-Travelers has an AM Best score of A++ and an NAIC complaint ratio of 0.49.
+Our top choice for non-owner car insurance in Rhode Island is Travelers, with an average rate of $328 for liability coverage.
+Travelers holds an AM Best rating of A++ and has an NAIC complaint ratio of 0.49.

 Nationwide